zhekovdobri/JavaScript_Game/README.md

 ## Description

-1. When the user presses the "ROLL DICE" button, it generates a random dice roll and at the same time displays the dice number.
-If the dice number is 0, the game switches the player.
-If it's not - the game continues.

-2. When the user presses the "HOLD" button, the game adds the score to the total score.
-If the score is Greater or equal to 100, the current player wins.
-If it's not - the game switches the player.

-3. When the user presses the "NEW GAME" button, he resets the game.This sets all scores to 0 and sets player 1 as starting player.
+The aim of the game is to guess the number between 1 and 20.
+In the lower left corner is an input.
+Then the player must write down a number from 1 to 20 and press the "check" button.
+This will tell us if we guessed the correct number.
+If we are not lucky enough to guess the correct number, the game will give us a message.
+If we are above the correct number we will get the message - Too high.
+If we are below the correct number we will get the message - Too low.
+When we have guessed the correct number, our background will change color from black to green.
+The game will then change its value from 0 to the correct score.
+The player will start with 20 points and for every wrong guess our points will decrease by one.

 </div>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;